Frequently Asked Questions

 If you have decided that you would like to take the next step and book a Worldwide Experience, it couldn’t be easier.
 Simply complete the online application form on this website and we will get back to you as soon as possible.

-The Worldwide Team UK are with you every step of the way.
+The Worldwide Team South Africa are with you every step of the way.
 From providing detailed information on your selected placement, right through to offering help and advice on sponsorships and fundraising.
 We also supply contact details of all your fellow volunteers so you can get in touch before your Worldwide Experience begins.

 In the past we have had several students raise funds towards their Worldwide Experience.
 Because a large portion of the funds you generate goes back into conservation it allows to you capitalize on this opportunity.
 Fundraising projects past students have carried out include sponsored runs and swims, letters to companies and charities as well as general work.
 Feel free to discuss the opportunities with our consultants any time.
 There is a lot of money to be earned out there!